 8 Tips To Be Prepared and Get Organized

 Follow these steps to get organized and tackle the process ahead of time.

 1. Obtain a copy of the school's IEP form

-- Class versus programs: Decide which is best for child--a classroom environment for your child all or part of the day, a specialized program set aside just for learning disabled students, or a specialized school for your child's specific disability.
+- Class versus programs: Decide which is best for your child.
+Examples are a classroom environment for your child all or part of the day, a specialized program set aside just for students with a learning disability, or a specialized school for your child's specific disability.

 - Goals and objectives: List goals such as linguistic, social, vocational, cognitive, self-growth, independence, and general academic goals you have for your child.
 Think broadly from math and reading skills to building healthy relationships to successful independent living.
 Consider what steps it will take for your child to accomplish these goals.

-- Related services: Consider what supplemental supportive services will help your child succeed in a traditional classroom or will help your child reap the benefits of special education.
-Again, think broadly in terms of your child's complete day--one-on-one aide in the classroom, language therapy, transportation to and from school, etc.
+- Related services: Consider what supplemental supportive services will help your child succeed in a traditional classroom or will help your child reap the benefits of education support or services.
+Again, think broadly about your child's complete day, such as a one-on-one aide in the classroom, language therapy, transportation to and from school, etc.

 - Additional educational elements: This includes any other elements that will help your child succeed, like certain teaching methods or curricula.

 2. Become an expert in your child's educational performance and needs

 - Observe your child's classroom(s): Schedule an appointment with your child's teacher(s) to observe your child in class and take notes.
 Seeing your child in more than one subject is helpful, since different subject matters and environmental stimuli can affect your child's performance in different ways.

 - Review your child's records: Schools maintain cumulative information on all of their students in a confidential file.
 It is important for you to review your child's file periodically to help you assess your child's performance and better contribute to IEP meetings.